actions/runner/docs/preview/yamlgettingstarted-authz.md

 The ability to authorize resources on push, is currently only supported for Git repos in VSTS.

-This feature is only supported for pushes to the file `.vsts-ci.yml` in the root of the repo, and in the default branch (specified on the repo options in source control).
+This feature is only supported for pushes to the file `.vsts-ci.yml` in the root of the repo.
 A push to the file will cause the definition to be updated.
 When the YAML file is changed, the person who pushed the branch update is considered to be the person updating the definition (regardless of commit author).

 Note, resource authorization is currently append only.
 Removing a resource from the YAML file will not remove it's authorized status.
 A future update will provide a way to